lbalmelli/visual_concept_modeling/README.md

 The conceptual models for products that were created during the class on Model-Driven Conceptual Modeling taught at the System Design and Management Graduate School.
 The class is taught every year by Profs.
 [Nishimura](http://www.sdm.keio.ac.jp/en/voices/nishimura.html) and [Balmelli](https://www.linkedin.com/in/balmelli/), with the assistance of [Takaaki Teshima](https://github.com/takaakit).

-The methodology used to create the models is the _Visual Concept Modeling_ approach, that is introduced in a series of articles available on the medium platform.
+The methodology used to create the models is the _Visual Concept Modeling_ approach, that is introduced in [a series of articles available on the Medium platform](https://medium.com/model-driven-conceptual-design).
 The methodology uses the SysML language as a mechanism to capture the characteristics of the conceptual product at different levels of abstraction prescribed by the methodology.

 You can use the methodology with the following tools and the plug-in in the directory.